 If you want a closer view of the planets and stars with some expert tuition on hand to point out the many other visible astronomical features, a trip to one of Scotland’s public observatories is a must.
-The Mills Observatory in Dundee, The Coats Observatory in Paisley, Airdrie Public Observatory and The Royal Observatory in Edinburgh all provide access to a range of powerful telescopes guaranteed to provide a whole new perspective of the night sky.
+Mills Observatory in Dundee, The Thomas Coats Observatory in Paisley (temporarily closed), Airdrie Public Observatory and The Royal Observatory in Edinburgh all provide access to a range of powerful telescopes guaranteed to provide a whole new perspective of the night sky.
 Some of the observatories hold regular events and individuals can book to join one of their public astronomy evenings.

 3. Go hunting for the Northern Lights

 Seeing the Northern Lights was on my bucket-list for as long as I can remember.
 Two years ago I finally witnessed the extraordinary spectacle of dancing green lights on my very own doorstep, right here in Scotland.
 I didn’t realise that with a bit of planning, the right conditions and a dose of luck, Scotland offers a good chance of spotting the colourful Aurora Borealis lighting up the night sky.
 Although the northern regions of the country offer the best chances of catching a display, they can occasionally be seen further south due to the low light pollution.